simeononsecurity/simeononsecurity.ch/content/articles/imeplementing-effective-data-protection-measures-for-maximum-security/index.en.md

 Finally, organizations should learn from security incidents and adjust their data protection strategies accordingly.
 Reviewing the incident response plan, identifying weaknesses, and improving data protection measures can help avoid future incidents and improve the effectiveness of the organization's data protection plan.

 Organizations should also conduct a **post-incident review** to identify any areas for improvement.
 This review should include an analysis of the incident response plan and any actions taken during the incident.
-The review should also identify any new threats or vulnerabilities that were not previously considered and develop strategies to address them.
+The review should also identify any new threats or vulnerabilities that weren't previously considered and develop strategies to address them.

 By continuously reviewing and improving data protection strategies, organizations can stay ahead of potential threats and minimize the impact of security incidents.